Exploring Dual Encoder Architectures for Question Answering: Abstract

 \section{Abstract}

 Dual encoders have been used for question-answering (QA) and information retrieval (IR) tasks with good results.
-There are two major types of dual encoders, Siamese Dual Encoders (SDE), with parameters shared across two encoders, and Asymmetric Dual Encoder (ADE), with two distinctly parameterized encoders.
-In this work, we explore the dual encoder architectures for QA retrieval tasks.
-By evaluating on MS MARCO and the MultiReQA benchmark, we show that SDE performs significantly better than ADE.
-We further propose three different improved versions of ADEs.
-Based on the evaluation of QA retrieval tasks and direct analysis of the embeddings, we demonstrate that sharing parameters in projection layers would enable ADEs to perform competitively with SDEs.
+Previous research focuses on two major types of dual encoders, Siamese Dual Encoder (SDE), with parameters shared across two encoders, and Asymmetric Dual Encoder (ADE), with two distinctly parameterized encoders.
+In this work, we explore different ways in which the dual encoder can be structured, and evaluate how these differences can affect their efficacy in terms of QA retrieval tasks.
+By evaluating on MS MARCO, open domain NQ and the MultiReQA benchmarks, we show that SDE performs significantly better than ADE.
+We further propose three different improved versions of ADEs by sharing or freezing parts of the architectures between two encoder towers.
+We find that sharing parameters in projection layers would enable ADEs to perform competitively with or outperform SDEs.
+We further explore and explain why parameter sharing in projection layer significantly improves the efficacy of the dual encoders, by directly probing the embedding spaces of the two encoder towers with t-SNE algorithm \citep{vandermaaten2008tsne}. \blfootnote{Code and additional information can be found in: \url{https://sites.google.com/view/explore-dual-encoder-architect}.}